geyokoyama/webpack-template/README.md

 without knowing how to configure it.
 Once I have, I decided to keep the repo to be used as a template for future projects.

+## Install

+Install dependencies, e.g. `yarn install`.

 ## Usage

 **Important**: Don't forget to change the remote origin if you've cloned the repo!!
 `git remote set-url origin NEW_URL`

-Once cloned or forked, you have 3 steps.
+Once installed, you have 3 steps.

-1. Install dependencies, e.g. `yarn install`.
+1. Create environmental files e.g. `yarn dotenv`:

-2. Then, run `env-init` to create the following files:

    * **.env.development** - Create this to add your own environmental variables.
    * **.env.production** - Create this to add your own environmental variables.

-3. Finally, you'll want to make changes to the following file(s) to personalize your project:
+2. Then, you'll want to make changes to the following file to personalize your
+project:

     * **README.md** - This very file.
 You'll want your own README for your project.
     * **package.json** - Change the name, author, and description for starters.
     * **webpack.common.js** - Under `build-utils/`.
 Change the _title_ under
     _HtmlWebpackPlugin_ to your liking.

+3. Two options here; development or production.

+### Development

+* Start development server e.g. `yarn start`.

+### Production

+* Build your production build e.g. `yarn build`.

 Happy coding!